Patrick Allard, Ph.D.

 Society and Genetics, Environmental Health Sciences - Full Biography

-In the Allard laboratory, we are using the nematode C. elegans to uncover mechanisms of germ cell maintenance and differentiation.
+The Allard lab uses the nematode C. elegans to uncover mechanisms of germ cell maintenance and differentiation.
 By developing and applying novel genetic, cellular and molecular tools in the nematode, we attempt to gain fast mechanistic insight on germline genes and pathways that are disrupted during environmental exposure.
 We are also interested in exploring environmental influence on other aspects of cellular differentiation and function.
-For example, we are examining the effect of environmental chemicals on the deregulation of fat homeostasis, in particular exposures to compounds leading to fat accumulation ("obesogens").

 Anne M. Andrews, Ph.D.

 Dr. Andrews' research is centered on the investigation of therapeutics, drugs of abuse, neurotoxins, and environmental factors to probe the molecular basis of serotonin system function associated with the etiology and treatment of mood and anxiety disorders.